mrlesmithjr/ansible-openstack-old/README.md

         cidr: 192.168.114.0/24 #The CIDR representation of the subnet that should be assigned to the subnet
         dns_nameservers: 8.8.8.8,8.8.4.4 #DNS nameservers for this subnet, comma-separated
         enable_dhcp: false #Whether DHCP should be enabled for this subnet
-        gateway_ip: 192.168.114.254 #The ip that would be assigned to the gateway for this subnet
+        gateway_ip: 192.168.114.1 #The ip that would be assigned to the gateway for this subnet
         ip_version: 4 #The IP version of the subnet 4 or 6
         network_name: ext-net  #Name of the network to which the subnet should be attached
         no_gateway: false #If "true", no gateway will be created for this subnet
         state: present #Indicate desired state of the resource
+openstack_neutron_flat_networks:  #defines the physical_network(s) defined in openstack_neutron_bridges to use as external uplinks for flat networking.
+#  - external
+  - "*"  #defines allow all
+openstack_neutron_mechanism_drivers:  #defines the networking mechanism driver entrypoints to load....openvswitch, arista, cisco, brocade, linuxbridge, and etc....
+  - openvswitch
+  - l2population
+#  - cisco
 openstack_neutron_pass: []  #Password of Networking service user neutron
+openstack_neutron_tenant_network_types:  #defines tenant network type(s) for tenant networks..local,vlan,gre,vxlan
+  - gre
 openstack_neutron_tenant_networks:
     - name: demo-networks
       login_password: "{{ openstack_demo_pass }}"